 Prior to running for public office, Ehrlich was associated with the Baltimore law firm of Ober, Kaler, Grimes and Shriver, where he practiced civil litigation for eleven years.
 In 2011, he was a founding Member of the Baltimore office of the law firm Womble Carlyle Sandridge & Rice PLLC.

 Governor Ehrlich was born and raised in the working-class Baltimore suburb of Arbutus, Maryland to Nancy Ehrlich, a legal secretary, and Bob Ehrlich Sr., a former marine and Korean War vet who worked as a commission salesman at Archway Ford.
-He earned his Bachelor’s Degree in Politics from Princeton University in 1979, where he captained the freshman and varsity football teams, and his Juris Doctorate from Wake Forest University in 1982.
+He earned his Bachelor’s Degree in Politics from Princeton University in 1979, where he captained the freshman and varsity football teams and his Juris Doctorate from Wake Forest University in 1982 where he supported himself as a graduate assistant on the football staff.

 Governor Ehrlich has been recognized on many occasions for his outstanding public service.
 In 2009, he became one of a handful of U.S. Citizens to receive the Order of Diplomatic Service award from the Government of Korea.

-To continue his legacy as a leader on the issue of executive clemency, in 2013 Governor Ehrlich partnered with Catholic University's Columbus School of Law to create the "CUA Law/Ehrlich Partnership on Clemency" which seeks to make executive clemency fairer, more common, and more transparent.
-The Partnership provides direct legal services to persons seeking pardons or commutations.
+To continue his legacy as a leader on the issue of executive clemency, in 2013-2020 Governor Ehrlich partnered with Catholic University's Columbus School of Law creating the "CUA Law/Ehrlich Partnership on Clemency" which makes executive clemency fairer, more common, and more transparent.
+The Partnership provided direct legal services to persons seeking pardons or commutations.

 Together, the Ehrlich’s host the weekly podcast “Bottom Line with Bob and Kendel Ehrlich.”